 We are Zakiyyah Alexander, Bekah Brunstetter, Sheila Callaghan, Carla Ching, Annah Feinberg, Sarah Gubbins, Laura Jacqmin, Joy Meads, Kelly Miller, Meg Miroshnik, Daria Polatin, Tanya Saracho, and Marisa Wegrzyn.

-BEKAH BRUNSTETTER’s plays include Going to a Place Where you Already Are (SCR, Spring 2016), The Oregon Trail (O’Neill Playwright’s Conference; Upcoming, DC Women’s Playwright’s festival), Be A Good Little Widow (Ars Nova, The Old Globe) and Oohrah!
-(The Atlantic; Steppenwolf Garage.)
-She is currently an Executive Story Editor on ABC Family’s Switched at Birth.
+BEKAH BRUNSTETTER’s plays include Cake (Ojai Playwrights Conference, upcoming), Going to a Place Where you Already Are (SCR), The Oregon Trail (O’Neill Playwright’s Conference, DC Women’s Playwright’s festival), Be A Good Little Widow (Ars Nova, The Old Globe) and Oohrah!
+(The Atlantic; Steppenwolf Garage).
+She has written for Switched at Birth and Starz’ American Gods and is currently a co-producer on NBC’s This is Us.
 MFA, the New School for Drama. blog.bekahbrunstetter.com @funstetter

 SHEILA CALLAGHAN is a NY and LA based playwright, founding member of the Obie winning playwright’s organization 13P, and New Dramatists alum.
 Plays include Scab, Crumble (Lay Me Down, Justin Timberlake), Dead City, That Pretty Pretty; Or, The Rape Play, Everything You Touch, Elevada, and Women Laughing Alone With Salad.
 She is published with Playscripts and Samuel French, and several of her collected works are published with Counterpoint Press.
 Sheila is currently a writer/producer on the Showtime comedy Shameless. sheilacallaghan.com @sheilacalla

-ANNAH FEINBERG‘s plays, which include The Beautiful Beautiful Sea Next Door, Numismatics, and The Ivories, have been developed and produced by Ars Nova, Naked Angels, EBE Ensemble, and Clubbed Thumb.
+ANNAH FEINBERG‘s plays, which include The Beautiful Beautiful Sea Next Door, Numismatics, and The Ivories, have been developed and produced by Ars Nova, Naked Angels, EBE Ensemble, The Blank and Clubbed Thumb.
 She has served in artistic and literary capacities for The Civilians, LCT3, MTC, Steppenwolf, Northlight, ICM, TimeLine and 13P.
-She wrote and directed short film “Gretch and Tim” and has assisted on Netflix’s Flaked, A+E’s Damien and HBO’s Veep.
+She wrote and directed short film “Gretch and Tim”, cartoons @memyselvesand, and has assisted on Netflix’s Arrested Development and Flaked, A+E’s Damien and HBO’s Veep.
 MFA Dramaturgy: Columbia University. annahfeinberg.com @annahfeinberg

 SARAH GUBBINS hails from Chicago.
 Her plays include The Kid Thing (Jeff Award and Edgerton Foundation New American Play Award), fml: how Carson McCullers saved my life, Fair Use, The Drinking Problem, and Cocked.
 She’s has been a Carl J. Djerassi Fellow and Jerome Fellow.
-Currently she’s an Artistic Associate at About Face Theater and a Core Writer of the Playwrights’ Center.
+Currently she’s a Core Writer of the Playwrights’ Center.
 She holds a M.F.A. from Northwestern University in Writing for the Screen + Stage.
-She lives in Los Angeles with her dog Gil. @Sarah_Gubbins
+She lives in Los Angeles. @Sarah_Gubbins